WithSecureLabs/C3/Res/Mattermost.md

 Now, to actually create your channel you will need following parameters to get straight:

-1. **Server URL** - the full URL of the server, that starts with a scheme (http/https), contains port number one's needed and **does not** end with a trailing slash.
+1. **Server URL** - the full URL of the server, that starts with a scheme (http/https), contains port number one's needed.
 Example: `https://my-mattermost.com:8080`

 2. **Team Name** - The team name (or ID) that will have channels created to facilitate communication.
 First screenshot in this page indicates that team is named `team1`